datacite/schema-docs/docs/properties/recommended_optional/property_distribution.rst

 **Occurrences:** 0-1

-**Definition:** A value that allows the contents of a file to be authenticated.
+**Definition:** A value that allows the integrity of a file to be verified.

 **Allowed values, examples, other constraints:**